YIsonP/predict-future-sales-R/README.md

 and 22169 items in the dataset.
 Being able to predict the future sales figures is useful as it allows for planning of strategies to increase the sales of a company.
 For example, if a product is identified as more popular than others, decisions can be made, such as to increase the price of the product to generate more revenue or place popular items at shops with higher sales.
 **For big dataset (larger than 100MB) ,you can find them on master branch.**
-**due to the performance of my laptop, I split the whole project into different part ,which you can find above.**
+**Due to the performance of my laptop, I split the whole project into different part ,which you can find above.**